yoctoproject/poky/documentation/overview-manual/yp-intro.rst

 One of the most powerful properties of Poky is that every aspect of a build is controlled by the metadata.
-You can use metadata to augment these base image types by adding metadata
+You can use metadata to augment these base image types by adding metadata :ref:`layers
-`layers <overview-manual/yp-intro:the yocto project layer model>` that extend functionality.
+<overview-manual/yp-intro:the yocto project layer model>` that extend
+functionality.
 These layers can provide, for example, an additional software stack for an image type, add a board support package (BSP) for additional